-Arni and Bibsi.
+Underhill Avenue Stories: Arni and Bibsi.

-She sits in her small room on a chair beside the bed surrounded by mementos, many many mementos, a cacophony of mementos, tchotchkes, porcelain dolls, a whole family of them, a treasure trove that one day might become a collector’s delight, and pictures cheaply framed, and photographs on the walls and artificial flowers, brightly colored chemical colors in a vase and plastic pill bottles and packs of diapers in a corner and the television always on.
+Arni sits in her small room on a straight back wooden chair beside the bed surrounded by mementos, many, many mementos, a cacophony of mementos, tchotchkes, porcelain dolls, whole families of them, a treasure trove that one day might become a collector’s delight, and pictures cheaply framed, and photographs and artificial flowers, brightly colored chemical colors in an brass vase and medications and instructions and packs of diapers in a corner and the television always on.
 But she seldom watches the TV, it just plays as background; Oprah and game shows and the ersatz news programs cycle through her day.
-She sits like Buddha in her chair, her head covered and wound in an exotically colored scarf like a voodoo princess, a shawl across her shoulders and her chin held high and regal.

-Arni loved church and I gave her small gifts of money for the collection plate so she had something to share just in case and she took my gifts with gratitude and a kind of reverence and hid the money from her daughter under a pillow or one of the small porcelain statuettes.
+They used to come from the church to visit but not so much anymore and she was lonely.
+Arni loved church and I gave her a small gift for the collection plate so she had something to share just in case and she took it with gratitude and a kind of reverence and hid it from her daughter under a pillow or one of the small porcelain statuettes and then she’d laugh.
+She loved it when we sat to talk and she stroked the head of my dog and the dog smiled and Arni came to call me husband.
+She beckons me to sit, reaching with an arm her hand extended in a gesture only seen in the elderly: “sit, sit”.

 Wray & Nephew White Over proof Rum is the top-selling rum in the world.
 In its native Jamaica, this crystal-clear rum is legendary.
 Rum, the catalyst for the birth of nations greased colonialism and capitalism.
 Rum, the original currency for slavery made vast fortunes for some and helped others forget their misery.
 It gave sailors and soldiers courage and respite, was at the centre of trade wars and rebellions.
 In Australia rum was a form of currency in the early colonial days used to pay convicts for their forced labor.
-And so its influence seeps its way into this small apartment in Brooklyn and Tony takes another sip.
+And so its influence seeps its way into this small apartment in Brooklyn and Pretty Ray takes another sip.
+He’d been a bad boy in his time.

-Tony has been a bad boy in his time.
-As a teenager in Jamaica he drank his rum and carried a gun for the politicians.
-This was the sixties when the U.S. supported Tony Siega against the socialist Michael Manley.
-Tony was recruited by Michael Manley when Bob Marley was still making records in back alley studios in Kingston.
-Tony was a henchman and enforcer for Manley when the streets of Kingston rang with gunshots and good reggae as the two political parties fought it out.
+As a teenager in Jamaica Pretty Ray drank his rum and carried a gun for the politicians.
+This was the sixties when the U.S. supported Tony Siega against the socialist, Michael Manley.
+Pretty Ray was recruited by Michael Manley when Bob Marley was still making records in back alley studios in Kingston.
+Pretty Ray was henchman and enforcer when the streets of Kingston rang with gunshots and good reggae as the two political parties fought it out.
 He sways back and forth in the doorway brushing the wind chimes and his face moves in and out of the shadows and I can see a smile curling on his lips and his eyes looking at me from across the kitchen.

 The dish rack is crowded.
 The shelves are stacked with more papers, plates and saucepans.
 A roach is running past the salt and pepper shakers.
 Then another.
 A couple of roach motels are scattered on the linoleum floor.
 They are like big match boxes with adhesive tape inside and the roaches get stuck in the motel where they die.
 Like the ad says: “You can check in but you can’t check out of the roach motel”.

 “Oh the work was hard Andrew”.
-He looks at me and his head knocks against the chime and it rings so nice and strange in the dowdy kitchen, “you don’t know how hard it was”.
-He sways like sugar cane and makes the gesture of a cane cutter, how he clutched the charred sugar stalks to his chest to throw them on the back of the truck.
+He looks at me and his head knocks against the chimes and they rings so nice and strange in the dowdy kitchen, “you don’t know how hard it was”.
+He sways like sugar cane in the breeze and makes the gesture of a cane cutter, how he clutched the charred sugar stalks to his chest to throw them on the back of the truck.
 The sun was burning hot and snakes crawled through the long grass.
 They rose at four in the morning and ate a kind of porridge and were in the field as the sun rose.
 All the men were from the Caribbean islands, made blacker by the charred cane burned before it was cut to evacuate the snakes.

 “Oh God Andrew, there must have been fifty guys lined up waiting on a Saturday night.
-It was crazy the guys all shouting instructions and drinking and urging ‘come on man, hurry up and get off her you had enough already get of off her’ ”.
+It was crazy the guys all shouting instructions and drinking and urging ‘come on man, hurry up and get off her you had enough already get off of her’ ”.

-I was Australian through and through and assured her that as far as I knew there had never been black blood in my family.
+I was Australian through and through and assured her that as far as I knew there had never been black in my family.
 My roots were European.
 On my father’s side my grandparents were Lithuanian and Jewish, merchants who escaped Russia before the Russian revolution.
 In fact they joined the Cossacks against the revolution.

 For myself, I was on my own journey and after leaving Australia would venture into some pretty dark corners myself more radical politics, whores and strangers than criminal behavior.
 And here in Brooklyn so many years later, so far from my roots, I told Bibsi and Tony I was pure white though perhaps in another lifetime I may have been black and in fact believed this might be true.

 I felt an empathy and a kindness towards black folks, I said it was their soul, what the Spanish poet Federico García Lorca called duendé, a kind of unconditional love I felt from black folks and I felt it and I heard it in their music and their lives.
-And the soup bubbled and the clock chimed in that kitchen full of pig foot soup and cow’s feet and chicken feet and love and memories.
+And the soup bubbled and the clock chimed in that kitchen full of pig foot soup and cow’s feet and chicken feet, love and memories.

 But I’m sad to say I’m on my way